bipana06/BookSniff/README.md

 ## Credits

-The project was developed with the assistance of ChatGPT.
-Most of the inline styling used in the project was done by ChatGPT.
-Learned about and integrated the `useEffect()` function solely with the help of AI.
-Not any code portion was entirely genereted by any AIs.
+The project was developed with the assistance of ChatGPT where it was mostly used for inline styling.
+I Learned about and integrated the `useEffect()` function solely with the help of AI.
+Neither of any other code portions was entirely genereted by any AIs.
 Finally, professor's video resource was referenced frequently.